kashemali/userlist/userlist/README.md

-User Fetch
+User List

 What is this?
-This is a simple wp plugins developed by- Md Imran Hossain.
-Not a bigshot but to show development skills to Inpsyde requested by- Coralie.
+This is a simple wp plugins developed by- Kashem Ali.
+A simple wp-plugins to show development skills to Inpsyde requested by- Coralie.

 What it does?
 It Fetches Users from https://jsonplaceholder.typicode.com/ and shows on plugins page as table.